Strategic communications to boost online brokerage press mentions

-Increase in the number of mentions in the press for online brokerage.
+Brief: The Strategic Communications team were tasked to increase the number of mentions in the press for the online brokerage.

 0